SwapnilSoni1999/spotify-dl/README.md

 To use --u and --p (headless login) you must do a --l once first to grant required permissions (playlists, saved songs ect.)

-- for now until someone donates an app key you will need premium and create a new app with the redirect uri of `https://some-random-host.com:7654/callback`
-- provide your app credentials via `-ak` or `--app-key` in format `client-id:client-secret`
 - you now need to add `127.0.0.1 some-random-host.com` to `/etc/hosts` if linux or `C:\Windows\System32\Drivers\etc\hosts` if windows

 if you receive 'Got a spotify api error WebapiRegularError: An error occurred while communicating with Spotify's Web API